Simon-Drohsen/Notizen/c#-notizen.md

 * In method overloading, multiple methods can have the same name, as long as they have different method signatures.

 * A method signature is a method’s name and parameter types in order.

+<h2>You learned:</h2>

+* Methods return values with the return keyword.

+* Every method has a return type, designated in its method signature.
+That type must match the type of the value actually returned.

+* If a method returns no type, its return type is void.

+* out parameters can be used to return multiple values from a method.